truenas/middleware/docs/userguide/freenas_sharing.rst

 If you can see the target but not connect to it, check the "Discovery Auth" settings in "Target Global Configuration".

-If the LUN is not discovered by ESXi, make sure that promiscuous mode is set to "Accept" in the vswitch.
+If the LUN is not discovered by ESXi, make sure that promiscuous mode is set to "Accept" in the vSwitch.

 .. _Growing LUNs: